Joecstarr/thesis/sections/tabulation/arborescent/computation/algorithm_for_generation.md

 ##### Full Generation Algorithm

 The algorithm we have developed so far generates new RLITT from two restricted collections of trees.
 Unfortunately, it doesn't yet tell us how to select the collections that guarantee the generation of all arborescent tangles up to a target TCN are represented.
 The final step in the generation scheme is describing how to build these collections.
 With computer enumeration in mind, we would like for our strategy to be easily split into jobs that can be run in parallel.

-We observe that when grafting $\Gamma_r\star_i\Gamma_s=\Gamma$, the TCN $r$ of $\Gamma_r$ and the TCN $s$ of $\Gamma_s$, sum to the TCN of $\Gamma$.
+We observe that when grafting $\Gamma_r\star_i\Gamma_s=\Gamma$, the TCN $r$ of
+$\Gamma_r$ and the TCN $s$ of $\Gamma_s$, sum to the TCN of $\Gamma$.
 This observation is the key underpinning of the strategy we use to define discrete generation jobs.
-For a target TCN we have the integer pairs seen in [equation (%s)](#rli-gen-eq-buckets) that sum to the target TCN.
+For a target TCN we have the integer pairs seen in
+@rli-gen-eq-buckets that sum to the target TCN.
 Each of these pairs defines two classes, determined by TCN, of RLITT that can be grafted.

 ```{math}
 :label: rli-gen-eq-buckets